daniellee0420/la_ferme/README.md

 # Farm Management React App - Developer Readme

 Welcome, developer!
-We're excited to have you work on building the Farm Management React App.
+We're excited to have you work on building the Farm Management React App(la_ferme).
 This application aims to provide a simple solution for managing salary payments to workers and recording daily milk production on the farm.
 The app will be written in TypeScript, and we will be using local arrays to simulate a database.

 ## Prerequisites